ronbel/cortex/README.md

 ## Usage

-The `thought_system` package provides the following classes:
+The `cortex` package provides the following classes:

 - `Thought`